Xophmeister/hgi-prescreen/README.md

   }
   ```

-  This then applies to each object in the `manifest.json` array.
+  This then applies to each object in the `manifest.json` array, where
+  order need not be preserved.

   (In the event that no matches are found for a particular `user` and
   `group`, `inodes` and `size` should have the value `0` and `latest`